 - Torrenting, to prevent leaking your IP address to peers in a swarm

-- On public wi-fi connections that could be compromised by hackers
+- On public wi-fi connections hackers could compromise

 - On mobile, when connections frequently drop and reconnect

-- When using Tor browser, to hide your Tor connection from your ISP
+- When using Tor browser, hide your Tor connection from your ISP

 - If you think your connection is being spied on or monitored